BilboOGX/NCNews/README.md

-# Northcoders News API

-For instructions, please head over to [L2C NC News](https://l2c.northcoders.com/courses/be/nc-news).
+Welcome to my Northcoders News API!
+Click the link to test its functionality and view the available endpoints --> https://ncnews-mcpn.onrender.com/api